TheOfk1/PKI/Questions.md

 ## Certificates
 - What is it? (electronic document used to prove identity)
 - What are some examples of certificates uses? (email, digital signature, TLS)
-- What can be inside of a SAN?
 - Where are certificates stored in a windows machine?
 What types of store are there? (certificate store, user, machine)
 - How can you distribute certificates?
 (GPO)
 - What are wildcard certificates? (uses asterisk in domain name)